Plaba/ti_mmwave_ros2/README.md

 This package provides a ROS package for TI's mmWave radars.

 It is forked from Leo Zhang's [work](https://github.com/radar-lab/ti_mmwave_rospkg), which itself is based on TI's [ROS driver](https://dev.ti.com/tirex/explore/node?node=AJVkbvjyhr4p7F6L5Elt4w__VLyFKFf__LATEST).
-This fork aims to update and simplify the code and make it more accessible for robotic applications with short to medium-range sensing requirements.
+This fork aims to update and simplify the code, porting it to ROS 2, and make it more accessible for robotic applications with short to medium-range sensing requirements.
 We believe that this small form-factor antenna on package (AOP) chip design features some unique capabilities thanks to its little weight and low power consumption.
+The driver for the DCA1000 is based on a [package by moodoki](https://github.com/moodoki/iwr_raw_rosnode/)

 ## Devices and Software